Musculoskeletal Dry Needling BRISBANE

 -

-Some mild soreness is normal after a session, similar to post-exercise muscle fatigue, and usually resolves within a day or two.
+Some mild muscular soreness after a dry needling session is normal, similar to post-exercise fatigue.
+This usually resolves within a day or two as your body heals and adapts.

 -